07rajatt/Agriculture-Data/README.md

 **[2] Temperature Patterns**

 Peaks at ~73°C in 2015; Kharif/Zaid seasons at 72°C.
-Ginger crop highest at 79°C; Bangalore location outlier at 152 (possible aggregate).
+Ginger crop highest at 79°C;

 **[3] Humidity Stability**